solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

 - Under **Settings**, select **Identity**
 - For the **System assigned** identity, toggle to **On**
 - Select **Save**, then select **Yes**
-- Run the following to get the application id, replace the `SUFFIX`:
+- Run the following to get the application id, be sure to replace the `SUFFIX`:

 ```powershell
 az ad sp list --display-name pgsqldevSUFFIX-ShowDatabasesFunction --query [*].appId --out tsv